scottglenblanch/modularize-terminal-commands/README.md

 source ~/.bashrc
 ```

-For future use verify that your terminal runs ~/.bashrc.
+Also verity that your terminal runs ~/.bashrc on startup.
+The file ~/.bashrc needs to run in order to hook everything up.

 #### Linux: